dfurber/privatepub-yii/Readme.md

 Think of "channels" as URL paths.
 In the HTTP world, let's say that a comment gets added to a post, and you want to broadcast that comment to anyone who is viewing that post.
 So you might have a channel called "/posts/42".
 Users on the web page for that post would subscribe to that channel.
 On the server, as the post gets updated and comments get added, removed, edited, etc, you publish that event along with enough data for the front end to process it.
 All in all three steps or concepts:

-1. The browser/client *subscribes* to the channel.
+Concept 1: The browser/client *subscribes* to the channel.
 The following code hooks into the client script manager to load the private pub javascript and subscribe the user to the channel:

 ```php
 Yii::app()->privatepub->subscribeTo('/posts/42');
 ```

-2. The server *publishes* events to the channel.
+Concept 2: The server *publishes* events to the channel.
 Note that provide enough data so that the front end can react:

 ```php
 function afterSave() {